Anchovy paste: Notable brands

-Gentleman's Relish is a brand of mass-produced spiced anchovy paste that was introduced in England in 1828.
+Gentleman's Relish was a brand of mass-produced spiced anchovy paste that was introduced in England in 1828, which was discontinued in 2026 due to declining sales.

 Use in dishes

 Uses of anchovy paste include a condiment or ingredient in egg dishes and on toast.
 It can be used as an ingredient in some hors d'oeuvre.
 Anchovy paste is a common food in Italy, where it is used served atop canapés and vegetables and as an ingredient in sauces and pasta dishes.
-It is also a part of the cuisine of the Philippines, where it is referred to as bagoong balayan, and of Vietnam, where it is referred to as mam nem.
+It is also a part of the cuisine of the Philippines, where it is referred to as bagoong balayan, and of Vietnam, where it is referred to as mắm nêm.
 Anchovy paste can be used as an ingredient in the preparation of anchovy sauce.

 Scotch woodcock is a British savoury dish prepared using scrambled eggs atop toast that has been spread with anchovy paste or Gentleman's Relish.
 Whole anchovies are also sometimes used in the dish.